Are Himalayan Yak Chews Safe for Puppies? | Vet-Reviewed Guide

 Are yak chews digestible?

 Yes, Yak chews are generally considered digestible for dogs.
 They are made from natural ingredients, often through a fermentation process that reduces lactose, which makes them gentle on dogs’ digestive systems.
-Unlike some commercial treats, yak chews do not contain fillers or artificial additives, which contributes to their high digestibility and lowers the risk of gastrointestinal upset.
+Unlike some commercial treats, yak chews do not contain fillers or artificial additives, which contribute to their high digestibility and lower the risk of gastrointestinal upset.
 Many veterinarians recommend yak chews as safe and beneficial, especially for dogs with sensitive stomachs, since they minimize digestive discomfort.
 However, it is still important to introduce them gradually and supervise your dog while chewing to ensure they tolerate them well and avoid any potential issues.

 Do yak chews clean teeth?